What it means

 -

-Cadence: Establish the meeting rhythm, metrics, and decision rights that keep marketing from becoming reactive.
+Rhythm: Set the meeting schedule, metrics, and decision rights that keep marketing from becoming reactive.

 -

-AI use cases: Identify where AI can tighten research, content operations, segmentation, enablement, or reporting without diluting strategy.
+AI use cases: Identify where AI can sharpen research, content operations, segmentation, enablement, or reporting without diluting strategy.

 Common misconceptions